-- Based on the information provided in Chapter 18, you are asked to make a list, showing the key elements, that are required for the implementation of biosecurity culture from an international to individual level. - You need to fill in the missing steps and provide a rationale for each of them, explaining their need and value. - You need to nominate a spokesperson, who will speak for the team during the feedback time.
+- Based on the information provided in Chapter 18, you are asked to make a list, showing the key elements that are required for the implementation of biosecurity culture, from an international level to the level of the individual. - You need to fill in the missing steps and provide a rationale for each of them, explaining their need and value. - You need to nominate a spokesperson, who will speak for the team during the feedback time.
 This role should be shared around the team as much as possible.